 Creating the perfect culture for your practice can be a challenging task to take on.
 There is not an exact formula for creating a culture, because every practice is different, meaning that your culture can be unique as well.
-While we can't offer you a precise step-by-step instructional on creating a culture for your office, we can give you some steps to get you thinking about what you want your culture to look like, and how to get your staff to opt into your practice's customs.
-Having a staff that is all invested in the same goals and keys to success will help create a more unifed team!
+We can give you some steps to get you thinking about what you want your culture to look like, and how to get your staff to opt into your practice's customs.
+Having a staff that is invested in the same goals and keys to success will help create a more unified team.

 1. Step Away From Tradition